Gurrt/software-process/assignment-2/cmmi.md

 # CMMI

-In this section we examine to which extent the various CMMi Development process areas are covered in Scrum, RUP and HealthCare.gov.
-For this we used the CMMi for Development report.
+In this section, we examine to which extent the various CMMi Development process areas are covered in Scrum, RUP and HealthCare.gov.
+For this, we used the CMMi for Development report.
 The analysis of Scrum is based the content in the Scrum Guide [SGUIDE].
 Likewise the analysis of RUP is based on the RUP book [RUPBOOK].

 > Note to document integrators: The Process Area Descriptions may be moved to an appendix.